Rolandic epilepsy: Signs and symptoms

 Oropharyngolaryngeal ictal manifestations are unilateral sensorimotor symptoms inside the mouth.
-Numbness, and more commonly paraesthesias (tingling, prickling, freezing), are usually diffuse on one side or, exceptionally, may be highly localised even to one tooth.
+Numbness, and more commonly paraesthesias (tingling, prickling, freezing), are usually diffuse on one side or, exceptionally, may be highly localized even to one tooth.
 Motor oropharyngolaryngeal symptoms produce strange sounds, such as death rattle, gargling, grunting and guttural sounds, and combinations:

-In his sleep, he was making guttural noises, with his mouth pulled to the right, ‘as if he was chewing his tongue’.
-We heard her making strange noises ‘like roaring’ and found her unresponsive, head raised from the pillow, eyes wide open, rivers of saliva coming out of her mouth, rigid.
+In his sleep, he was making guttural noises, with his mouth pulled to the right, 'as if he was chewing his tongue'.
+We heard her making strange noises 'like roaring' and found her unresponsive, head raised from the pillow, eyes wide open, rivers of saliva coming out of her mouth, rigid.

 Arrest of speech is a form of anarthria.
 The child is unable to utter a single intelligible word and attempts to communicate with gestures.

 My mouth opened and I could not speak.
 I wanted to say I cannot speak.
 At the same time, it was as if somebody was strangling me.

-Hypersalivation, a prominent autonomic manifestation, is often associated with hemifacial seizures, oro-pharyngo-laryngeal symptoms and speech arrest.
+Hypersalivation, a prominent autonomic manifestation, is often associated with hemifacial seizures, oro-pharynx-laryngeal symptoms and speech arrest.
 Hypersalivation is not just frothing:

 Suddenly my mouth is full of saliva, it runs out like a river and I cannot speak.

 Syncope-like epileptic seizures may occur, probably as a concurrent symptom of Panayiotopoulos syndrome:

-She lies there, unconscious with no movements, no convulsions, like a wax work, no life.
+She lies there, unconscious with no movements, no convulsions, like a waxwork, no life.

 Consciousness and recollection are fully retained in more than half (58%) of Rolandic seizures.

 I felt that air was forced into my mouth, I could not speak and I could not close my mouth.
 I could understand well everything said to me.
 Other times I feel that there is food in my mouth and there is also a lot of salivation.
 I cannot speak.